 Labuan was placed under the Straits Settlement administration headed by Sir Arthur Henderson Young G.C.M.G.

 The Japanese Imperial Army invaded the region and ruled a large part of Borneo for several years.
-Labuan was renamed Pulau Maida (Maeda-shima) after General Maida, the chief commander of the Japanese forces in Borneo who was killed in an air crash on the way to Labuan.
+Labuan was renamed Pulau Maida (Maeda-shima) after General Maida, the chief commander of the Japanese forces in Borneo eventually perished in an air crash on the way to Labuan.

 On 10 June 1945, a convoy of 100 Allied ships landed in Labuan.
 An attack was launched by the Australian Army’s 9th Division resulting in the surrender of the Japanese.

-Labuan was again placed under the command of the North Borneo British Crown Colony (now known as Sabah).
-Sir Edward Twining was then Governor to Sabah.
+Labuan was again placed under the control of the North Borneo British Crown Colony (now known as Sabah) and was governed by Sir Edward Twining, a member of the Twinings tea family.